ts-task/task/README.md

 Thats a boomer because we make all this trouble with static typings to have more confidence on how we program and we are left wide open when things go south.

-So we can't forbid a function from throwing but we can wrap exceptions inside an `UncaughtError` object, and with that decision alone we can type `Task<T, E>` and let TypeScript help us infer and manipulate errors 🎉.
+So we can't forbid a function from throwing but we can wrap exceptions inside an `UnknownError` object, and with that decision alone we can type `Task<T, E>` and let TypeScript help us infer and manipulate errors 🎉.

 For example